 When Kabam set its sights on expanding Marvel Contest of Champions into Japan, Hong Kong, and Taiwan, it knew the importance of leveraging key learnings in these Asia Pacific markets to inform their expansion strategy as well as the need to localize their campaigns to reach their target audience.

 Calling all (super) heroes

 So, Kabam asked Google’s international team to help launch its most popular game.
-The team created localised campaigns for the game’s launch, and provided invaluable cultural insights and industry benchmarks for each of Kabam’s target countries.
-They developed a go-to-market strategy centred around YouTube because of its wide scale reach across Asia Pacific.
+The team created localized campaigns for the game’s launch, and provided invaluable cultural insights and industry benchmarks for each of Kabam’s target countries.
+They developed a go-to-market strategy centered around YouTube because of its wide scale reach across Asia Pacific.
 The team also used Search campaigns to engage users who were interested in the Marvel Comic Universe.